louispaulet/groq_funny_stuff/all_in/README.md

-# Groq All-In
+# Groq AllIn Studio

-Groq All-In combines the three existing demos — AllergyFinder, STL Viewer, and the remote Pokedex — into a single Vite/React workspace with a consistent layout.
+Groq AllIn Studio combines the AllergyFinder, STL Viewer, and remote Pokédex demos into a single Vite/React workspace with a consistent layout.
 Each experience keeps its custom prompt and helpers while sharing navigation, theme controls, and chat shell components.
+The production deployment lives at https://groq-allin.thefrenchartist.dev/.

 ## Features
 - Shared layout with top-level navigation, dark-mode toggle, and per-experience landing cards.
 - Reusable chat surface (sidebar, threaded history, composer) tailored by configuration.
 - STL workspace keeps inline 3D previews using `three`, `@react-three/fiber`, and a local `/stl-proxy` helper.
-- Pokedex workspace supports overriding the remote service base URL; others read from configuration and environment variables.
+- Pokédex workspace supports overriding the remote service base URL; others read from configuration and environment variables.
 - Tailwind-powered styling with a unified brand palette across all pages.

 ## Getting Started